All Episodes

 People don't pay attention year-round, and they catch bits and pieces of what the media puts out there at them, and they buy whatever message they're selling.

-That's right, and the media's choosing our candidate.
+That's right, and the media is choosing our candidate.

 I don't disagree with you, Teresa.

-They don't they they can't compare it because they they just haven't been in the Rush Limbaugh school long enough.
+They can't compare it because they just haven't been in the Rush Limbaugh school long enough.

-When you summarize somebody, even though it's false, When you can put forth an image in two or three words of somebody that speaks to everybody, that's the secret of what's happening here uh with McCain.
+When you summarize somebody, even though it's false, but when you can put forth an image in two or three words of somebody that speaks to everybody, that's the secret of what's happening here with McCain.

-It's not about his philosophy, it's not about his position, so people don't care.
+It's not about his position, so people don't care.

 Right.

-Well, I just I just hope that people will not worry about who they think can be the Democrat Democrat and just vote for who they want to be the president.
+Well, I just hope that people will not worry about who they think can be the Democrat and just vote for who they want to be the president.

 Who's going to carry the torch of conservatism for our country?

-Believe me, uh for a lot of these people it is about who can win.
+Believe me, for a lot of these people, it is about who can win.

-So if they uh if they if they have a fall in line behind the guy they think it's going to win and essentially be running Washington, then they're going to be in on the uh the power sharing.
+So if they have a fallen line behind the guy they think it's going to win and essentially be running Washington, then they're going to be in on the power sharing.

 It's not really about the country.

-And yet, in the midst of all this, those of us in talk radio are having it analyzed as though it's all about us, when our concerns are far greater than ourselves.
+And yet, in the midst of all this, those of us on talk radio are having it analyzed as though it's all about us when our concerns are far greater than ourselves.

 Thank you, Teresa.